-There are a lot of great reasons to visit Asheville, North Carolina.
-But a few reasons stick out to me in particular.
+There are a lot of great reasons to visit Asheville, North Carolina and one of them is the waterfall hike to Catawba Falls.

 Some of my favorite beer from this area can be found at Wicked Weed Brewery which is conveniently located in downtown Asheville.

-But the other main reason people flock to this region is for the great hiking trails that can be found scattered throughout the nearby mountains.
+But the main reason people flock to this region is for the great hiking trails that can be found scattered throughout the nearby mountains.

 And when hiking, who doesn't love a hike that involves seeing a waterfall?!